srawlins/allocation_stats/README.markdown

 end
 ```

-Stats are collected by running a block through `AllocationStats.new`.
+Stats are collected by running a block through `AllocationStats.trace`.
 This is
 largely just a thin wrapper around `trace_object_allocations()`.
 You are handed
 back your new AllocationStats, which essentially just holds all of the
 allocation information, accessible via `#allocations`.
 Let's look at the next